eastein/ordat/README.txt

 This was run late at night, so it found far less than normal!

+### Find Current Train Locations

+    import cta
+    train = cta.Train(key='YOURKEYHERE')
+    tr = cta.panopticon.Tracker()
+    for rn,lat,lon in tr.step() :
+      print rn, lat, lon

+This can take a bit to pick up the locations, so run the last two lines a couple times and wait in between.

 ### Station Search, Station Arrivals, Stop Arrivals

     >>> # Find a station, and then check its arrivals